-My last two days in Java were slightly different than anticipated.
-I got a little too confident about my travels providing for themselves.
-After Mount Bromo yesterday, we arrived in Banyuwangi.
-The itinerary spread out over two days were the Alas Purwo National Park and the Kawah Ijen volcano.
-This volcano is famous for erupting electric-blue fire that trickles down the mountain slope.
-I had Mount Ijen planned for my last day before travelling to Bali.
-The electric blue lights up during the night would have been unforgettable on my last night here.
+My final two days in Java were quite different from what I’d anticipated.
+I’d become a bit overconfident about my travels taking care of themselves.
+After visiting Mount Bromo the day before, we arrived in Banyuwangi.
+The itinerary for the next two days included Alas Purwo National Park and the Kawah Ijen volcano.
+This volcano is famous for its electric-blue fire that trickles down the mountain slope.
+I’d planned to visit Mount Ijen on my last day before heading to Bali.
+Seeing the electric blue flames illuminate the night would have been an unforgettable way to end my time here.

-Unfortunately, my motorbike and I missed a bend on the two-hour drive to the Alas Purwo National Park, known for its beautiful rainforest scenery and white surf beaches.
-I never even made it to the National Park itself.
+Unfortunately, my motorbike and I missed a bend during the two-hour drive to Alas Purwo National Park, renowned for its stunning rainforest scenery and pristine white surf beaches.
+I never even reached the National Park itself.

 Banyuwangi